-A one of a kind ancient mausoleum located in Eastern Turkey, Mount Nemrut resembles the historic structures of Egypt and is generally referred to as the ‘Residence of Gods’ by Turkish citizens.
+A one-of-a-kind ancient mausoleum located in Eastern Turkey, Mount Nemrut resembles the historic structures of Egypt and is generally referred to as the ‘Residence of Gods’ by Turkish citizens.

 Mount Nemrut’s scattered, unorthodox stone heads are a unique sighting to witness even though history doesn’t reveal much.
 Adventure lovers would enjoy the journey more than others as it would take a hike of a few hours to get to the summit.

 From the top of the mountain, travellers can see the beautiful Euphrates Valley unfolded in front.
 This view is incomparable, hence why it’s one of the best places to visit in Turkey.

-City of Marmaris
+21. City of Marmaris

 Commonly known as the Turquoise coast, lying along the Mediterranean coast of Mugla province is the secluded resort village of Marmaris.
 Although it’s a famous tourist spot amongst backpackers and party people, the city caters to a slightly premium crowd.

 The nightlife here is unbeaten to many other cities, and it almost compares to that of Antalya.
 Famous for luxury yacht sailing and diving, the resort town of Marmaris offers far more than just entertainment.

 For those who are in search of excitement and relaxation, the Turquoise coast is one of the best places to visit in Turkey.

-Once named Adrianople, Edirne in the Marmar region of Northwest Turkey, is one of the most captivating yet non-touristy destinations in the whole of Turkey.
+Once named Adrianople, Edirne in the Marmar region of Northwest Turkey is one of the most captivating yet non-touristy destinations in the whole of Turkey.
 It also holds great historical value in terms of the Ottoman conquests.

 Apart from its countless religious fortresses, the city is also home to the magical Iğneada Floodplain Forests National Park.
 As it’s located close to the Bulgarian border, the scenic landscapes of hiking tracks and sunflower fields resemble those found in Europe.

 So far, we’ve listed down resort towns and coastal villages, but not a particular beach.
 Here’s what will possibly make a difference.
 Patara Beach is located in the Turkish Riviera of the Antalya Province, nearby Fethiye.

 During Roman rule, Patara – also known in history as the Lycian City – was a key city for commercial trade due to its convenient location on the Mediterranean coast.

 The city offers more than historical sites to see.
 Patara Beach is one of the few beaches in the world where Loggerhead sea turtles still come ashore to lay eggs.

-Compared to Istanbul, the city is much laid-back, with fewer tourist arrivals.
+Compared to Istanbul, the city is much more laid-back, with fewer tourist arrivals.
 Those looking to step away from the typical tourist experience can visit Ankara for a fresh breath of air.

 One of the highlights here in Ankara is the Anithkabir – a mausoleum built for Turkey’s first president Kemal Atatürk.
 With the Ottoman Dynasty coming to an end in the early 20th Century, Ankara was declared the modern-day capital city.

-Besides the historical sites, tourists also find themselves enjoying the Altinkoy Open Air Museum, the revolving restaurant experience at the Atakule Observation Tower, and many more.
+Besides the historical sites, tourists also find themselves enjoying the Altinkoy Open Air Museum, the revolving restaurant experience at the Atakule Observation Tower and many more.